 HEART AND LUNGS

-The large cluster of organs in the chest cavity right above the front legs, gives hunters a good target.
+The large cluster of organs in the chest cavity right above the front legs, gives hunters a good target to shoot.

 PROS: Large target.
 Hemorrhaging eaves a good blood trail.